 Do repetitive work injuries count as work-related injuries in Pennsylvania?

 Yes!
-Whether your injury was sustained suddenly, or from repetitive work activities, it is a work injury so long as 1) you were an employee at the time, 2) it occurred in the course and scope of your employment (ie, while you were working), and 3) your doctor agrees that it was caused by your work activities. (also make sure to meet the 120 day notice requirement under the Act)
+Whether your injury was sustained suddenly, or from repetitive work activities, it is a work injury so long as 1) you were an employee at the time, 2) it occurred in the course and scope of your employment (ie, while you were working), and 3) your doctor agrees that it was caused by your work activities.

 If my injury occurred from repetitive work activities, what is the date of my injury?
 Good question.
 If you are not working currently, it’s usually the last day of work-since each day of work is considered a new injury under the Pennsylvania Workers’ Compensation Law.
 If you are continuing to work, it’s often the day you gave notice of the injury to your Employer.
 Sometimes, the date of injury is the day of the diagnosis by a doctor.
 It’s obviously not as cut and dry as a traumatic work-related injury, but it’s just as valid as a matter of law.